 Character string indicating YES (possible values are: YES, yes, Yes, …etc)

-Metadata about the original message and the message reply
+Metadata about the original message and the message reply.
+This metadata contains the original Notification message id and the id of the campaign that this notification was for.

-The P2P system checks to see if the latest campaign is active
+The P2P system checks to see the latest campaign is still active for the received response: (Note: in the case when a user receives an SMS notification on Wednesday and does not respond YES to this notification until the next Saturday campaign is active, the user will be blocked from purchasing a ticket because their response contains an id for a previous closed campaign, so they will be treated similarly to YES responses that are too late for the latest campaign)

 If No, then this is a “too-late” purchase and the reason is “Request received for a previous closed draw”.
 The process will then jump down to the action below labelled “Confirmation Message:”

 If Yes then continue

 The P2P system checks to see if it already has an instance of this reply in the P2P transaction table for the current pending draw:

 If Yes, then the reply can be ignored (do not send an SMS reply to save $)